Grav CMS vs WordPress for small business websites

 Slow, Needs Performance Tuning

 WordPress can frequently be slow out of the box, primarily due to its reliance on heavy themes and numerous plugins that introduce significant database overhead.
-Frequent database interactions can slow down load times, especially if the database isn’t optimized.
-Achieving optimal performance often necessitates the implementation of various performance-enhancing techniques, including caching plugins, image optimization, and script minimization.
+Frequent database interactions can slow down load times, especially if the database isn’t optimised.
+Achieving decent performance often necessitates the implementation of various performance-enhancing techniques, including caching plugins, image optimisation, and script minimisation.
 These processes can be time-consuming and require a good understanding of the system.
-Additionally, the quality of the hosting environment plays a crucial role in performance, with inadequate hosting potentially exacerbating speed issues and necessitating more advanced hosting plans to achieve acceptable performance levels.

 Gutenberg and Full Site Editing (FSE) Are Horrible and We Disable Them on Sites We Build

 The introduction of Gutenberg and the Full Site Editing (FSE) functionality in WordPress has led to widespread dissatisfaction among many developers and content creators.
-Users often find Gutenberg’s block-based editing interface unintuitive compared to traditional editing methods, resulting in frustration when formatting and structuring content.
-Furthermore, FSE can limit the precise design control that developers prefer, complicating the maintenance of consistent designs across different pages.
-Due to these shortcomings, many developers choose to disable these features altogether, opting for classic editing methods that allow for easier customization and greater creative control.
+We’ve found users often find Gutenberg’s block-based editing interface nightmarish compared to traditional editing methods, resulting in frustration when formatting and structuring content.
+Furthermore FSE can limit the precise design control that developers prefer, complicating the maintenance of consistent designs across different pages.

 Automattic Now Cramming AI In Everywhere